nhaiderhtl/Incremental/README.md

 - **Testing**: xUnit with 25 unit tests (all passing)
 - **Number System**: Custom BigNum implementation with suffix support

-## 📝 License & Copyright
+## License & Copyright

-**Copyright © 2025 Nico.
+**Copyright (c) 2025 Nico.
 All Rights Reserved.**

 This project and all of its contents are the exclusive property of Nico.

 ### Terms of Use

-- ❌ **NO COPYING**: This code may not be copied, reproduced, or distributed in any form
+- NO COPYING: This code may not be copied, reproduced, or distributed in any form
-- ❌ **NO MODIFICATION**: Creating derivative works is strictly prohibited
+- NO MODIFICATION: Creating derivative works is strictly prohibited
-- ❌ **NO COMMERCIAL USE**: This software may not be used for commercial purposes
+- NO COMMERCIAL USE: This software may not be used for commercial purposes
-- ❌ **NO REDISTRIBUTION**: Sharing or publishing this code is not permitted
+- NO REDISTRIBUTION: Sharing or publishing this code is not permitted
-- ⚠️ **VIEWING ONLY**: This repository is available for viewing and personal learning only
+- VIEWING ONLY: This repository is available for viewing and personal learning only

 **All rights, title, and interest in and to this software remain with Nico.**

 Any unauthorized use, copying, modification, or distribution of this software is strictly prohibited and may result in severe civil and criminal penalties.

-## 👤 Author
+## Author

 **Nico**

 This project was created and developed entirely by Nico in December 2025.

-## 🤝 Contributing
+## Contributing

 This is a personal project and is **not accepting contributions**.
-If you wish to share feedback or ideas, please contact me.
-I'd appreciate it.

 ---

-**Made with ❤️ by Nico | December 2025**
+**Made with love by Nico | December 2025**

-**All credits and ownership belong exclusively to Nico - Forever and Always**

 **All credits and ownership belong exclusively to Nico - Forever and Always**